Pather Panchali: Production

-Novel and title
+Novel and Title

 Bibhutibhushan Bandopadhyay's novel Pather Panchali is a classic bildungsroman (a type of coming-of-age story) in the canon of Bengali literature.
-It first appeared as a serial in a Calcutta periodical in 1928, and was published as a book the next year.
-The novel depicts a poor family's struggle to survive in their rural ancestral home and the growing up of Apu, the son of the family.
+It first appeared as a serial in a Calcutta periodical in 1928, and was published as a book the following year.
+The novel depicts a poor family's struggle to survive in their rural ancestral home and the upbringing of Apu, the son of the family.
 The later part of the novel, where Apu and his parents leave their village and settle in Benaras, formed the basis of Aparajito (The Unvanquished, 1956), the second film of the Apu trilogy.

 Satyajit Ray (2 May 1921 – 23 April 1992), working as a graphic designer for Signet Press, created the illustrations for an abridged edition of the book in 1944.
 At that time, Ray read the unabridged novel; Signet's owner D. K. Gupta told Ray that the abridged version would make a great film.
-The idea appealed to Ray, and around 1946–47, when he considered making a film, he turned to Pather Panchali because of certain qualities that "made it a great book: its humanism, its lyricism, and its ring of truth".
+The idea appealed to Ray, and around 1946–47, when he considered making a film, he turned to Pather Panchali because of qualities that "made it a great book: its humanism, its lyricism, and its ring of truth".
 The author's widow permitted Ray to make a film based on the novel; the agreement was in principle only, and no financial arrangement was made.

 The Bengali word path literally means path, and pather means "of the path".
 Panchali is a type of narrative folk song that used to be performed in Bengal and was the forerunner of another type of folk performance, the jatra.
 English translations of the Bengali title include Song of the Little Road, The Lament of the Path, Song of the Road, and Song of the Open Road.